emersonramos3lt/summer1988/README.md

 **Summer 1988** is about a fictional music album, the main goal of this site is to create a nostalgic feel and with colors reminiscent of summer.
-I use several animations such as scrolling and appear animation that create a unique and appealing design.
+I use several animations such as scrolling and appear animation that create a unique, responsive and appealing design.

 # Main Tools
 - HTML and CSS